 Building useful, well-aligned resources.

-In addition, the Department strongly recommends sustained professional development and collaborative learning around issues of cultural competency and SEL.
-Developing students’ social emotional competencies can provide an opportunity to develop a sense of positive self-worth in connection to a student’s race, color, sex, gender identity, religion, national origin, and sexual orientation.
+In addition, the Department strongly recommends sustained professional development and collaborative learning around culturally responsive teaching and leading and SEL.
+Developing students’ social emotional competencies can provide an opportunity to develop a sense of positive self-worth and greater awareness of others in connection to a student’s race, color, sex, gender identity, religion, national origin, and sexual orientation.

-ESE has released a set of guidance to administrators and school leaders that can support the integration of SEL into school-wide initiative.
+DESE has released a set of guidance to administrators and school leaders that can support the integration of SEL into school-wide initiative.
 Examples of resources include:

-PreK-K Standards These standards were developed as a collaborative initiative with the Department of Early Education and Care (EEC) and the University of Massachusetts/Boston with funding from the Race to the Top-Early Learning Challenge Grant.
+Pre-K-K Standards These standards were developed as a collaborative initiative with the Department of Early Education and Care (EEC) and the University of Massachusetts/Boston with funding from the Race to the Top-Early Learning Challenge Grant.
 The standards bring attention to critical areas of development and learning that positively impact student outcomes and can be used to guide efforts to strengthen curriculum, instruction, assessment, professional development, and family engagement.

 Guidelines on Implementing SEL This document contains guidelines for schools and districts on how to effectively implement social and emotional learning curricula for students in grades K-12.
 The information provided relates to leadership, professional development, resource coordination, instructional approaches, policies and protocols, and collaboration with families.

+Social and Emotional Learning (SEL) Grade 1–3 Resources These resources provide evidenced based and developmentally appropriate performance indicators for 1st through 3rd grade students, as well as suggested activities and supportive practices aligned with all twelve Massachusetts PreK–K Standards for Social Emotional Learning, and (currently) one of the standards for Approaches to Play and Learning (APL).

 Educator Guidebook for Inclusive Practice Created by Massachusetts educators, this Guidebook includes tools for districts, schools, and educators that are aligned to the Massachusetts Educator Evaluation Framework and promote evidence-based best practices for inclusion following the principles of Universal Design for Learning, Positive Behavior Interventions and Supports, and SEL.

-Recommendations for SEL Guiding Principles in Math/ELA Curriculum Frameworks currently posted for public comment The Department consulted with PK–12 educators, curriculum specialists, and others to identify possible improvements to the Massachusetts ELA/literacy and mathematics standards, based on lessons learned during implementation since 2011.
-A review panel analyzed this stakeholder input and recommended needed changes.
-SEL was included in the recommended ELA standards as Guiding Principle 9 and in the recommended Math standards as Guiding Principle 7.
+SEL Guiding Principles in Curriculum Frameworks Between 2017-2021, DESE included SEL related guiding principles in the following updated Frameworks: Mathematics; English Language Arts/Literacy; History and Social Sciences; Arts; and Word Languages.
+Examples include Guiding Principle 8 in Math, and Guiding Principle 10 in ELA/Literacy.

+The Department also developed two licensure endorsements for educators that promote skills to address specific learning needs.
+An endorsement is defined as a supplementary credential issued to an Educator licensed under 603 CMR 7.00, or a credential issued to an individual otherwise required by law or regulation to obtain such credential, indicating satisfactory knowledge and skills to perform services in the area(s) specified.

+The Department has developed a Bilingual Education Endorsement, which can provide school districts with more flexibility as to the language acquisition program they choose to meet the needs of English Learners (ELs), while maintaining accountability for timely and effective English language acquisition (for example, Two-Way Immersion Programs in order to improve the teaching and learning of ELs).
+The Bilingual Education Endorsement is offered in 23 different languages.

-Finally, we are in process of considering a timeline to begin a review and potential revision of the state’s curriculum framework for arts and for comprehensive health education (including physical education), which were both last updated in 1999.
-We anticipate that a review panel would explore opportunities for further integrating SEL into those frameworks.
+Finally, DESE engaged in a lengthy process to review and revise the state’s curriculum framework for comprehensive health education (including physical education), which was last updated in 1999.
+The review goals included an increased focus on developing students’ social and emotional competencies and developing the skills needed to navigate ever-changing influences on their health and wellbeing.
+The new frameworks were approved in September of 2023.

 5.3 Educator Equity.

 Definitions.
 Provide the SEA’s different definitions, using distinct criteria, for the following key terms: